Win a Home Lottery 2026: Complete Australian Guide to Odds, Entries & Tax

 Dream Home Art Union

-Art union draws differ from traditional lotteries in that the prize pool is locked at a set number of tickets.
-If 10,000 tickets are allocated, only 10,000 will ever be sold for that draw.
-This contrasts with some home lotteries that continue selling tickets up to a closing date.
-The consequence: art union odds are often mathematically superior because the denominator is fixed.
+Art union draws lock the prize pool at a fixed number.
+If 10,000 tickets are allocated, only 10,000 sell.
+Some home lotteries sell tickets until closing day.
+Art union odds are often better because the number is fixed.

 Mater Lotteries